Estimated Quarterly Tax Payments are a simple way to “self tax” yourself throughout the tax year so you do not end up owing a huge amount on April 15.

 An estimated tax is for people who earn income that hasn't had taxes withheld.

-Most likely if you are a freelancer you earns “untaxed” money, so you might consider paying estimates to lower the tax burden at year end.
+Most likely if you are a freelancer you earn “untaxed” money, so you might consider paying estimates to lower the tax burden at year end.

 In a perfect world, the IRS thinks you earn money every quarter in equal amounts, so that's why the system is set up for you to pay taxes owed in 4 equal installments.
 But, as you likely already know, earning money in equal chunks throughout the year is rarely a thing.